-Here are the answers to your questions
+Here are the answers to some of your questions!

 Have a question I didn’t answer here?
 Please contact me!